 The standout performance of the serial, however, is that of Bob Kortman, who is exceptionally menacing as the treacherous Magua.
 Talking with a slow, grating snarl, and combining a toughly stoic manner with a sullen, barely-repressed rage, Kortman takes center stage in most of his scenes; only Carey and Mischa Auer as Montcalm offer him competition in the screen presence department.
 Auer is a revelation to those familiar only with his later screwball comic roles in films like My Man Godfrey; he gives Montcalm suavity, politeness, quiet-spoken authoritativeness, and shrewd intelligence.
 Although he drops from sight halfway through the serial, his characterization is one of the best in the chapterplay.
 The writers are also to be credited here, for giving Auer an unusually nuanced character to work with; though the French general is an antagonist, the script presents him as an honorable gentleman (like the real-life Montcalm), instead of turning him into a stock villain.

 Nelson McDowell, as the awkward singing teacher David Gamut, serves as the serial’s mild comic relief.
-Gamut, an Ichabod-Crane-like figure, is not your typical slapstick sidekick, and his comedy chiefly consists in his ill-advised attempts to sing at every opportunity; he sometimes becomes as irritating to the audience as he does to Harry Carey (who growls amusingly at him on several occasions)–but he’s redeemingly allowed him to play unlikely hero when all seems lost in Chapter Eleven.
+Gamut, an Ichabod-Crane-like figure, is not your typical slapstick sidekick, and his comedy chiefly consists in his ill-advised attempts to sing at every opportunity; he sometimes becomes as irritating to the audience as he does to Harry Carey (who growls amusingly at him on several occasions)–but he’s redeemingly allowed to play unlikely hero when all seems lost in Chapter Eleven.
 Al Craven and Jim Corey play Dulac’s two henchmen, and Joan Gale (later an Indian heroine in Mascot’s Miracle Rider) has a small part as an Indian girl with an unaccountable crush on the loathsome Magua.
 Yakima Canutt, the serial’s leading stuntman, appears variously as a Huron, a French soldier, and a British colonist.
 Although the Internet Movie Database’s sparse cast listing is not helpful, I suspect that several other familiar faces are hiding under the serial’s powdered wigs and Indian haircuts; I’m pretty sure that I recognized Hooper Atchley’s voice as both a French and British soldier.

-The serial’s locations–Iverson’s, Lake Sherwood, and the Kernville area–are strikingly attractive, and appear to have been carefully selected to match the serial’s historical setting; as a native of the Northeast (upstate Pennsylvania), I’m very impressed by the care that seems to have been taken to make sure that the serial’s locales resembled the hills, dales, and forests of that region.
+The serial’s locations–Iverson’s, Lake Sherwood, and the Kernville area–are strikingly attractive, and appear to have been carefully selected to match the serial’s historical setting; as a native of the Northeast, I’m very impressed by the care that seems to have been taken to make sure that the serial’s locales resembled the hills, dales, and forests of that region.
 There are no obviously far-Western stretches of landscapes to be seen; instead, thick foliage, rolling hillsides, and rushing rivers dominate the scenery, effectively making it seem as if the characters really are running around in the wilds of pre-Revolutionary-War New York, and not in California.
 All of these nicely woodsy locations are shown off to maximum advantage by cameramen Young and Miller, who fill the serial with impressive and well-composed long shots.